 Art History

-Elissa Watters is a Ph.D. student in the Department of Art History and a participant in the Visual Studies Graduate Certificate.
+Elissa Watters is a Ph.D. student in the Department of Art History and a recipient of the Visual Studies Graduate Certificate.
 Her focus lies in modern and contemporary art, with a focus on print culture and feminist art history.
-Recent research projects include the wartime drawings of little-known German artist Renate Geisberg and the early sculptures of contemporary American artist Louisa Chase.
+Recent research projects include Kara Walker’s artist’s book “Freedom: A Fable,” the wartime drawings of little-known German artist Renate Geisberg, and the early sculptures of contemporary American artist Louisa Chase.
+Her dissertation, currently titled “Process as Politics: The Prints of Gerd Arntz and the Cologne Progressives, 1919–1939,” considers how a group of artists loosely based in Cologne, Germany utilized process, in addition to imagery, as a means of practicing a certain socialist politics in the years between WWI and WWII.
 Elissa holds a B.A. in English from Dartmouth College and an M.A. in the History of Art from Williams College and The Clark Art Institute.

 Comparative Studies in Literature and Culture